Rent safe and private dog parks hosted by locals

 Know what you’ll do with your pup if you enter a building

-Most national park buildings are not pet friendly — and it’s dangerous to leave your dog unattended in a hot car.
-Plan ahead of time if you want to be able to see visitor centers without them, like by having one member of your group take turns waiting outside.
+Most national park buildings are not pet friendly—and it’s dangerous to leave your dog unattended in a hot car.
+Plan ahead of time if you want to be able to see visitor centers without them.
+(You could have one member of your group take a turn waiting outside, for example.)

 Make a “backup” plan just in case